 macOS Big Sur 11.6.1 is an extremely small update.
 Apple says it includes security updates for Mac and you can read about those over on the company’s security site.

 You Can Downgrade from macOS Big Sur 11.6.1

 If you run into problems on macOS Big Sur 11.6.1, you can downgrade your Mac’s software back to an older version if you think that might help.

 There is no time frame for this to expire so if you decide you need to go back, it’s fairly easy to do if you are prepared.
 Here’s our guide to downgrade and it will help you understand the process and make your move.

-It’s unclear when we’ll see the next version of macOS.
+It’s unclear when we’ll see the next version of macOS Big Sur.

-macOS Big Sur 11.6.1 could serve as the final version of Big Sur though Apple may continue to update the operating system with new security updates throughout the year.
+macOS Big Sur 11.6.1 could serve as the final version of Big Sur though Apple may continue to update the operating system with new security patches throughout the year.

 Apple’s also released its new macOS Monterey operating system and the software is available to download right now if you own a compatible Mac.

-The company won’t force you to install Monterey on your Mac so if you want to stay put on macOS Big Sur for the time being you can do so.
+The company won’t force you to install macOS Monterey on your Mac so if you want to stay put on macOS Big Sur you can do so.
 That said, if you want the latest features and bug fixes, you’ll need to upgrade to macOS Monterey.